 - Keep the Raita for at least 1 hour before serving for the mustard flavor to seep through.

-- Garnish with 1 tsp mustard oil and red chilli powder & serve.
+- Garnish with 1 teaspoon mustard oil and red chilli powder & serve.